A Day in the Life of an Acute Care OT

 Treatments in the acute care setting are a bit different than inpatient rehab.
 Acute care treatment times are shorter (generally only 30 minutes) and we do not have a gym to bring patients to.
 We also have to carry everything with us, so there is less equipment involved.

-I try to look up the patients’ goals and needs beforehand, and bring the essentials that they may need, such as a hip kit or Theraband.
+I look up the patients’ goals and needs beforehand, and bring the essentials that they may need, such as a hip kit or home exercise program.
 I also try to keep these must-haves with me to stay prepared.

-I try to do a lot of ADL retraining and functional mobility, moreso than arm exercises since our patients typically are only mobilizing with therapy.
+I try to do a lot of ADL retraining and out of bed functional mobility, moreso than arm exercises since our patients typically are only mobilizing with therapy.

 I also try to include brushing teeth (in standing at the sink when possible) since patients hardly ever get set up for this with nursing.
 People really appreciate being able to brush their teeth in the hospital.